supervisely-ecosystem/template-import-from-file/DEV.md

 Import template has 2 launch options for debugging:

-* "Debug: local file" - works with local file on your computer
+* `Debug: local file` - works with local file on your computer
-* "Advanced debug: team files file" - download file from team files
+* `Advanced debug: team files file` - download file from team files

-We've prepared `my_project.txt` file as a sample file.
+We've prepared `my_project.txt` as a sample file.
 It contains 5 links to images that will be imported to the specified project and dataset.

 Upload this file to `Team Files` to use with advanced debug.